HOTELS HOTEL TAVINOS Kyoto - Where Manga Meets Futuristic Tea Rooms

 Tech Meets Tradition

 The hotel embraces technology in ways that would make a manga protagonist proud.
-Check-in happens via smartphone app and QR codes, eliminating the traditional front desk dance.
-It's streamlined to the point of being almost invisible, which seems appropriate for a place where the visual experience is so overwhelming.
+Check-in happens via passport scanning and QR codes, eliminating the traditional front desk dance (however, there is one just in case).

 Their "Baggage Keeper" system looks like something from a sci-fi comic - an automated storage unit that whisks luggage away on conveyor belts, storing bags in individual compartments without any human interaction needed.